Fiat Chrysler hit by $670 million charge for U.S. recalls

 MILAN Shares in Fiat Chrysler Automobiles (FCA) (FCHA.MI) were hit on Wednesday after it made a surprise provision against the costs of vehicle recalls in North America, overshadowing a 35 percent rise in its third-quarter underlying operating profit.

-The Milan-listed shares reversed early gains made on third-quarter operating results to fall more than 4 percent after the carmaker said it had booked a 602 million-euro ($667 million) after-tax charge, mainly for estimated future recall costs.
+The Milan-listed shares reversed early gains made on third-quarter operating results to fall more than 4 percent after the carmaker said it had booked a 602 million-euro (435 million pound) after-tax charge, mainly for estimated future recall costs.

 "You have these one-off additional provisions for recalls, which is surprising and negative," one broker said.
-Another added that the charge would be a major source of questioning during a call with analysts due at 1200 ET.
+Another added that the charge would be a major source of questioning during a call with analysts due at 1600 GMT.

 After listing Ferrari (RACE.N) to much fanfare on Wall Street last week and raising nearly 1 billion dollars from selling 10 percent of the sportscar maker, the market focus has returned to FCA's main business and its high debt, an ambitious growth plan and persistent weakness in Latin America.